 - 1 medium red onion, chopped

-- 2 carrots, unpeeled and chopped
+- 2 carrots, peeled and chopped

-- 2 large or 3 medium cloves garlic, minced or pressed
+- 3 cloves garlic minced

 - 4 pounds fresh tomatoes, coarsely chopped

-- 1/4 cup packed chopped fresh basil leaves
+- ¼ cup packed chopped fresh basil leaves

-- 1 Tbsp kosher salt
+- 1 Tablespoon kosher salt

-- 2 tsp freshly ground black pepper
+- 2 teaspoons freshly ground black pepper

-- 12 oz can 2% evaporated milk
+- 1 12 ounce can 2% evaporated milk

-- Heat oil over medium low heat.
+- Heat oil over medium heat.
 Add onion and carrots and cook until soft, about 10 minutes, stirring occasionally.